 If you have been involved in a car, motorcycle, cycling or pedestrian road accident abroad that wasn’t your fault, then you may be entitled to claim compensation.

-You can make a claim for compensation if your car accident happened in Europe, or if you were injured in a vehicle while on a journey organised as part of a package holiday outside of Europe.
-Compensation claims for car accidents in Europe are settled in UK courts and (currently) protected by EU law.
+You can make a claim for compensation if your foreign car accident happened in Europe, or if you were injured in a vehicle while on a journey organised as part of a package holiday outside of Europe.
+Compensation claims for foreign car accidents in Europe are settled in UK courts and (currently) protected by EU law.

 Making a claim for road traffic accidents that happen outside Europe can still be pursued in the UK if you made the contract for the holiday in the UK.
 The claim can more complicated but our experienced solicitors can help you.